CEA Course Descriptions

 The objective of this course is to present the recent understanding of the development of gametes and embryos to connect the participants with the molecular principles behind the practice of IVF laboratory.
 Using the historic and current literature this course covers the molecular aspects of the origin of germ cells, oogenesis, spermatogenesis, meiosis, fertilization and preimplantation. development, implantation of embryos gamete pathology and aging.
 The students are taught how to evaluate a current journal article and using powerpoint to present and discuss their findings.

-EMB-512 Research Methods and Thesis: Statistics and Thesis Topic Selection
+EMB-512 Research Methods and Capstone/Thesis: Statistics and Master's Project Proposal

 Statistics and research study design are essential tools in any scientific endeavor.
-Developing a thesis research study design and understanding the background literature needed to create a thesis review requires a rudimentary knowledge of basic statistics.
+Developing a thesis research study design and understanding the background literature needed to create a capstone review requires a rudimentary knowledge of basic statistics.
 In this course, students will receive training in biostatistics, which is the study of statistics used in medical and basic biological research.
 Students will (a) learn the fundamental principles of biostatistics, (b) study applications of biostatistics in clinical medicine, (c) participate in statistical problem-solving, and (d) learn the fundamental components of a research study design.
-The final aspect of the course is the selection of the thesis topic.
-The students research the topic and write a mini-literature review, develop a formal thesis proposal, and present their projects at the second residential program.
+The final aspect of the course is the selection of a Master's project.
+The students research a topic area and write a mini-literature review, develop a formal Master's project proposal, and present their projects at the second residential program.

 EBM 515 Male Reproductive Function and Dysfunction